mnazhar13/mnazhar13/README.md

 😎 Or I go with the name KaziriX.

-👩‍🎓 A freshmen data engineering student from Putrajaya.
+👩‍🎓 Data engineering student from Putrajaya.
 Passionate about 📊 data analysis and 💻 software development.

 ## Current Projects